hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621316v2-drishtikon-visual-grounding-at-multiple-granularities-in-documents.md

 ---
 layout: default
-title: DRISHTIKON: Visual Grounding at Multiple Granularities in Documents
+title: "DRISHTIKON: Visual Grounding at Multiple Granularities in Documents"
 ---

 # DRISHTIKON: Visual Grounding at Multiple Granularities in Documents